Ion Gheorghe (footballer)

-Ion Gheorghe (born 8 October 1999) is a Romanian professional footballer who plays as a midfielder for Liga II club Voluntari.
+Ion Gheorghe (born 8 October 1999) is a Romanian professional footballer who plays as a midfielder for Liga I club Voluntari, which he captains.

 Club career

 Gheorghe joined Voluntari from fellow Liga I team Dinamo București in August 2018.

 On 19 May 2022, he was left out of the squad to play Sepsi OSK in the Cupa României final after having previously agreed to join the opponent club upon the expiration of his contract with Voluntari.

 On 19 February 2024, Gheorghe joined Polish side Stal Mielec on loan for the remainder of the season, with an option to make the move permanent.
 He made seven appearances for the club before returning to Sepsi after the season.